What Good Is An Exterminator That Doesn’t Get Rid of Bugs?

 However, we also recognize that automation alone cannot guarantee an accessible browsing experience.
 For issues that require human expertise, we have certified accessibility testers and assistive technology users who test your website and write custom code fixes.

-In addition to fixing issues that we encounter during manual testing, our experts also provide guidance to clients on how to code future updates to their site in an accessible way.
-And in order to ensure that our automation keeps improving, we use insights from our manual audits and custom code fixes to help develop new automated fixes and solve more issues proactively.
+In addition to fixing issues that we encounter during expert testing, our accessibility consultants also provide guidance to clients on how to code future updates to their site in an accessible way.
+And in order to ensure that our automation keeps improving, we use insights from our expert audits and custom code fixes to help develop new automated fixes and solve more issues proactively.

 Getting to the Root of the Problem